lsst-sqre/sqr-058/index.rst

 The `kafka-aggregator`_ tool is based on `Faust`_, a Python Stream Processing library.
 It implements Faust agents that consume a source topics from Kafka and produce a new aggregated topics.

-The aggregated topic schema is createad based on the source topic schema with some support to `exclude fields`_.
+The aggregated topic schema is created based on the source topic schema with some support to `exclude fields`_.
-The result is a new window aggregated stream where the window size sets the frequency of the stream.
+The result is a new aggregated stream with new aggregated fields where the size of the aggregation window sets the frequency of the stream.

 .. _exclude fields: https://kafka-aggregator.lsst.io/configuration.html#kafka-aggregator-settings

 In the EFD transformation service, this can be optional, e.g., low frequency streams like the transformed ``WeatherStation`` telemetry stream do not need further aggregation.

-The above suggests that `kafka-aggregator` could be extended to produce the *transformed telemetry topic* and that computing field aggregations over time should be an optional step.
+The above suggests that `kafka-aggregator` could be extended to produce the *transformed telemetry topic* and that computing window aggregations should be an optional step.

 .. note::